UBC-MDS/TransLink/notes/presentation/ppt_caps.md

 - Complete data: as in, no truncation.
 In other words, we have all of the drivers, **including those who have 0 accidents.**
 - If we are forced to work only with those who are observed to have an incident, we can consider truncated counting models (Pr[X = x | X > 0]) either in frequentist or a Bayesian framework, since we are only sampling part of the observed distribution.
 This assumes a world with no possibility of 0 accidents, that is, in order for an operator to appear as an observation, they must have first gotten into an accident.
 - This has the advantage that we do not explicitly model Pr[X = 0] using data in which this case does not exist, simply throw it away.
+We don't really care about modelling Pr[X = 0] anyway.
 - The Bayesian method can also be used to assign some subjective probability of Pr[X = 0] in light of no data.
 - All of this is moot if we can obtain data for all operators, regardless if they have had accidents or not.
 - the cluster analysis is related to the specific question of whether we can find particular coverage codes and/or specific words in accident descriptions that are correlated with particularly bad accident experience